 \section{Problem Setting}

-Time series forecasting tasks aim to predict the values of the target variables for a number of iterations after a certain time step with the observed same variables and several other feature variables.
-Formally, given a dataset that is composed of multiple series $\dset = \{\dsetseq\}_{\seqidx=1}^\numseq$, where each series is composed of the past observed targets $\targetseq{\observedintervalseq}$, past observed features $\featurespastseq{\observedintervalseq}$ and known future features $\featuresfutureseq{\forecastintervalseq}$.
+Time series forecasting tasks aim to predict the values of the target variables for a number of iterations after a certain time step, with the observed same variables and several other feature variables.
+Formally, given a dataset that is composed of multiple series $\dset = \{\dsetseq\}_{\seqidx=1}^\numseq$, where each series is composed of the past observed targets $\targetseq{\observedintervalseq}$, past observed features $\featurespastseq{\observedintervalseq}$, and known future features $\featuresfutureseq{\forecastintervalseq}$.
 Given a required forecasting horizon $\horizon$, the model is asked to predict the target variables $\predictionseq{\forecastintervalseq}$ with all the available information:

-Two model families can mainly handle multi-horizontal forecasting tasks: the auto-regressive approach and the non-auto-regressive approach.
-Auto-regressive approaches~\cite{box-book15a, salinas-ijf20a} only predict one step within one forward pass and iteratively use the predicted value as the known feature that can be further fed to the model.
-On the other hand, non-auto-regressive models~\cite{nie-iclr23a, zeng-aaai23a, zhou-aaai21a} directly generate multiple forecasting values within one forward pass.
-In this work, we mainly focus on searching for non-auto-regressive architectures.
+Two model families can mainly handle multi-horizon forecasting tasks: the autoregressive approach and the non-autoregressive approach.
+Autoregressive approaches~\citep{box-book15a, salinas-ijf20a} only predict one step within one forward pass and iteratively use the predicted value as the known feature that can be further fed to the model.
+On the other hand, non-autoregressive models~\citep{nie-iclr23a, zeng-aaai23a, zhou-aaai21a} directly generate multiple forecasting values within one forward pass.
+In this work, we mainly focus on searching for non-autoregressive architectures.

 Neural architecture search aims at finding the optimal architecture $\archp_{*}$ for a given task: